War of succession: Justifications

-To wage a war, a justification is needed (Jus ad bellum).
-These arguments may be put forward in a declaration of war, to indicate that one is justly taking up arms.
+Justifications and arguments for war may be put forward in a declaration of war, to indicate that one is justly taking up arms.
 As the Dutch lawyer Hugo Grotius (1583–1645) noted, these must make clear that one is unable to pursue their rightful claims in any other way.
 The claims to legal titles from the dynastic sphere were a strong reason for war, because international relations primarily consisted of inheritance and marriage policies until the end of the Ancien Régime.
 These were often so intertwined that it had to lead to conflict.
 Treaties that led to hereditary linkages, pawning and transfers made various relations more complicated, and could be utilised for claims as well.
 That claims were made at all is due to the permanent struggle for competition and prestige between the respective ruling houses.
 On top of that came the urge of contemporary princes to achieve "glory" for themselves.